gurus848/FYP-19-20/FYP_Web_App/static/help_page/help_page.md

 * The first time you run the server after setting it up, run 'python manage.py makemigrations' and then 'python manage.py migrate'.
 To make the admin user run 'python manage.py createsuperuser'.

+## Admin Interface

+* You can access the admin interface at http://website_url/admin.
+In the admin interface you can directly manipulate the database if you want to.